SveltePress/sveltepress/packages/docs-site/src/routes/reference/default-theme/+page.md

   The label text of the navbar item
 * `to`
   The link address
+* `external`
+  Determine whether the link is external or not.
+  Would render an external icon if set to `true`.
 * `items`
   Children links.
 If this prop is provided would render a dropdown instead of a single nav link